arn-ob/DevOps_Shajidur/Part_B_System_Architecture_Design/readme.md

 ## 4. Backend for Admin Portal

 - **EC2 Auto Scaling Group**
-  - Scalable group of EC2 instances serving the admin portal, protected by an Elastic Load Balancer and managed via API Gateway.
+  - A scalable group of EC2 instances serving the admin portal, protected by an Elastic Load Balancer and managed via API Gateway.

 ---